Jacksonville, Florida: 20th and 21st centuries

-On May 3, 1901, downtown Jacksonville was ravaged by a fire that started as a kitchen fire.
+On May 3, 1901, downtown Jacksonville was ravaged by a fire that started from a wood burning cook stove.
 Spanish moss at a nearby mattress factory was quickly engulfed in flames and enabled the fire to spread rapidly.
 In a mere eight hours, it swept through 146 city blocks, destroyed over 2,000 buildings, left about 10,000 homeless and killed seven residents.
 The Confederate Monument in Hemming Park was one of the few landmarks to survive the fire.
 Governor William Sherman Jennings declared martial law and sent the state militia to maintain order; on May 17, municipal authority resumed.

 It is said the glow from the flames could be seen in Savannah, Georgia, and the smoke plumes seen in Raleigh, North Carolina.
 Known as the "Great Fire of 1901", it was one of the worst disasters in Florida history and the largest urban fire in the southeastern United States.
 Architect Henry John Klutho was a primary figure in the reconstruction of the city.
 The first multi-story structure built by Klutho was the Dyal-Upchurch Building in 1902.
 The St. James Building, built on the previous site of the St. James Hotel that burned down, was built in 1912 as Klutho's crowning achievement.

 In the 1910s, northern film studios headquartered in New York City, Philadelphia, and Chicago were attracted to Jacksonville's warm climate, exotic landscapes, excellent rail access, and cheap labor.
 More than 30 silent film studios were established over the decade, earning Jacksonville the title of "Winter Film Capital of the World".
 However, the emergence of Hollywood as a major film production center ended the city's film industry.
 One movie studio site, Norman Studios, remains in Arlington; it has been converted to the Jacksonville Silent Film Museum at Norman Studios.